Rick Reynolds, LCSW

 Carol stared at the phone in disbelief.
 Tim saw the look on her face and asked what was wrong.
 She held up the phone, revealing the text.
 At first, Tim lied, saying it was nothing.
 Then he claimed they were just friends, but once she discovered his secret email account, he came clean.

 Tim begged her not to leave and swore it was over.
 He agreed to whatever she wanted if only she'd give him a chance.
-She wanted answers and she wanted them to get help.
+She wanted answers and she wanted them to get professional help.
 That's how they ended up in my office.
 Carol just couldn't get her mind around it.
 They had a good marriage and she'd been a great wife; why hadn't that been enough?
 What was missing?
 What could lead Tim to risk it all for some fling that, allegedly, meant nothing?

 No, They Typically Aren't Thinking About Their Spouse

-I turned my gaze to Tim,
+I turned my gaze to Tim.

 "Do you mind if I share with her some observations, and you can correct me if I'm wrong?"